WorldWideTelescope/wwt-user-website/content/download.md

 can potentially prevent the legacy version from running.

-# WWT Remote Control {#remote-control}
+# WWT Remote Control (Windows only) {#remote-control}

-The WWT Remote Control utility assists with remotely operating the application, especially in cluster environments as found in planetariums.
+The WWT Remote Control is a Windows utility that assists with remotely operating the main WWT application, especially in cluster environments as found in planetariums.

 - [Download WWTRemote 5.0](http://wwtweb.blob.core.windows.net/drops/WWTRemote.5.0.0.msi)
 - [Download WWTRemote 2.1.1 Legacy](http://wwtweb.blob.core.windows.net/drops/WWTRemote.2.1.1.msi)

-# WWT Add-in for Excel {#excel-addin}
+# WWT Add-in for Excel (Windows only) {#excel-addin}

-The WWT Excel add-in enables you to use the familiar capabilities of Microsoft Excel to efficiently highlight, organize, and import your data into the WorldWide Telescope visualization environment.
+The WWT Excel add-in enables Windows users to efficiently highlight, organize, and import their data into the AAS WorldWide Telescope visualization environment using the familiar capabilities of Microsoft Excel.
 [Download the WWT Excel Add-in](https://wwtweb.blob.core.windows.net/drops/WWTExcelAddin.msi).